vuolo/USAF-Project-Management-Dashboard/README.md

   2. Converted all JavaScript files to [TypeScript](https://www.typescriptlang.org)
   3. Added [Prisma](https://www.prisma.io) for SQL Injection prevention (a serious issue that was present in the previous team's source code)
   4. Replaced [Express](https://expressjs.com) with [tRPC](https://trpc.io) to ensure API [type-safety](https://en.wikipedia.org/wiki/Type_safety) from the front-end client to the back-end server
+  5. Switched from [React Bootstrap](https://react-bootstrap.github.io) to [Headless UI](https://headlessui.com) for more style customization

 <h2>Usage</h2>